As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 You put in some basic contact information, how much you’re looking to spend, share your income and asset information through one of our trusted partners and have your credit pulled.

-You can have a preapproval letter in minutes whether you’re at home on your computer or in the real estate office on your phone.
+You can receive a preapproval letter whether you’re at home on your computer or in the real estate office on your phone.

 Now that you know exactly how much you can afford, how do you go about starting to look for houses?